Master of Business Administration

 Credits 3

 Leaders are expected to provide vision and conceptual thought in leading their respective organizations.
 This course explores and analyzes the role and impact the concepts of creativity and thought have on shaping leadership effectiveness in organizations and societies.
 Research on noted historical and contemporary leaders recognized for their creativity and visionary thoughts are studied and discussed to identify significant leadership characteristics, styles, and traits that may be extrapolated into, transformed and modeled by 21st century leaders.
-Extensive student engagements through discussions, papers and presentations will be utilized in this class.
+Extensive student engagements through discussions, papers and presentations are utilized in this class.

 LD 635: Global Leadership: A Case Study Approach